jembi/chap-model-malaria/README.md

 - Trains a linear regression model on historical climate and malaria case data
 - Uses lagged effects of climate on disease transmission
 - Predicts future malaria cases based on climate forecasts
-- Works with a single region at a time
 - Incorporates seasonal patterns when sufficient historical data is available

 Note: While this model uses epidemiologically relevant time lags, it is primarily meant to demonstrate CHAP integration.